Noman-w/study-grid-online/README.md

 Let's clear the air right now: **I am not a professional.** If you look at this code and expect standard production-grade architecture, you are in the wrong neighborhood.

 This repository is a monument to pure, unadulterated human determination.
-The entire codebase was fabricated by my own sole creativity and raw intellect... right up until Claude intercepted my thoughts, judged my syntax, and rewrote the entire thing. *(Yes, this is satire.
-Or is it?
+The entire codebase was fabricated by my own sole creativity and raw intellect... right up until Claude intercepted my thoughts, judged my syntax, and rewrote the entire thing. *(Yes,is it?
 Please don't check the commit history).*

 ### Key Features
 * **100% Organic Logic:** Crafted from scratch, line by line.